ismailinico/moistmaker-py/README.md

 ### Original Images

-These are the inputted images.
+These are the images which were put inside the [unmarked](resource/unmarked/) directory.

 #### No Crop (Unmarked)